ai4r/AIR-Act2Act.pytorch/README.md

 4. The confusion matrix of the model will be displayed on a pop-up window.
     <img src="https://user-images.githubusercontent.com/13827622/91275401-137bc300-e7bb-11ea-9029-6656fa4607c3.png" width="70%">

+### How to test a trained model with AIR-Act2Act data
+1. Run ```python recognize.py -m data```.
+2. If you want to test a specific model, e.g. 'model_0010.pth',
+   run ```python recognize.py -m data -l 10```.
+2. Enter the data number to test, into the command line.
+3. The recognition results will be displayed on a pop-up window.

-### How to test with a Kinect camera
+### How to test a trained model with Kinect camera
+1. Connect to the Kinect camera.
-1. Run ```python demo.py -m recognize```.
+2. Run ```python recognize.py -m kinect -l {model number}```.
+3. If you want to test a specific model, e.g. 'model_0010.pth',
+   run ```python recognize.py -m kinect -l 10```.
-2. The captured video will be displayed on a pop-up window.
+4. The captured video and the recognition results will be displayed on pop-up windows.
-The recognized user behavior will be printed on the command line as follows:
-    ```
-    stand
-    stand
-    ...
-    raise right hand
-    raise right hand
-    ...
-    threaten to hit with right hand
-    ...
-    ```

 ## Robot behavior generation
 The robot generates a behavior that suits the user's behavior according to predefined rules.
 Robot behavior adaptation has not yet been implemented.
 It will be updated soon.

 ### How to test with AIR-Act2Act data
-1. Run ```python gen_behavior.py -m test```.
+1. Run ```python generate.py -m data```.
+2. If you want to test a specific model, e.g. 'model_0010.pth',
-2. Select the trained model as ```python gen_behavior.py -m test -l 10```.
+   run ```python generate.py -m data -l 10```
 3. Enter the data number to test into the command line.
 4. The input user behavior will be displayed on a pop-up window.
    The selected robot behavior will be printed on the command line as follows:
     ```
     stand
     stand